-eligible 5% contribution to the Basic Plan on your entire, e U-M pay is tax-classified as 403(b) and lowers the nt you may contribute to the SRA.
-Pa our 5% contribution to the Basic Plan on your U-M Pa ay under the FICA taxable wage base is classified as Pa 03(b) and counts against the amount you may Pa ontribute to the SRA.
-Pa our 5% contribution to the Basic Plan on your U-M Pa ay over the FICA wage base is still tax-deferred, but it Pa classified as 401(a) instead of 403(b).
-Since this Pa ortion of your 5% contribution is 401(a) it does not Pa bunt against the limit for making 403(b) elective Pa eferrals.
-As a result, you may contribute more to the RA.
+Voluntary Participant Your 5% contribution to the Basic Plan on your entire, eligible U-M pay is tax-classified as 403(b) and lowers the amount you may contribute to the SRA.
+Compulsory Participant Your 5% contribution to the Basic Plan on your U-M pay under the FICA taxable wage base is classified as 403(b) and counts against the amount you may contribute to the SRA.
+Your 5% contribution to the Basic Plan on your U-M pay over the FICA wage base is still tax-deferred, but it is classified as 401(a) instead of 403(b).
+Since this portion of your 5% contribution is 401(a) it does not count against the limit for making 403(b) elective deferrals.
+As a result, you may contribute more to the SRA.